-Condo Association Master Insurance Policy for Minnesota Condominium Association
+Condo Association Insurance / Condo Master Insurance Policy for Minnesota Condominium Association

 Since the owners of a condominium unit don’t own the entire complex, it is important to note that these owners are not responsible for the entire complex but the unit in which they own.

-The Condo Association Insurance Policy provides coverage for everything within the four walls of the condo owner’s unit including hallways, elevators, sidewalks, roofs and even the building equipment depending on the type of association master policy applied for.
+The Master Insurance Policy provides coverage for everything within the four walls of the condo owner’s unit including hallways, elevators, sidewalks, roofs, and even the building equipment depending on the type of condo association insurance applied for.

-There are two major categories of a condo master insurance policy; the Bare Walls Coverage and the Modified Single Entity/ All-in Coverage.
+There are two major categories of a condo master policy in insurance; the Bare Walls Coverage and the Modified Single Entity/ All-in Coverage.

 - The Bare Walls Coverage: This covers the basic building elements, that is all real property from the exterior framing inwards (such as; the walls, roof, floors, and elevators) but it does not cover the fixtures and installations within the condo unit (such as; bathroom, kitchen fixtures, countertops, cabinets, wall covering, appliances etc).

 - The Modified Single Entity/ All-in Coverage: This policy covers all installations and fixtures.
 It provides a comprehensive coverage for standard or upgraded permanent fixtures and finishes and also for additions and improvements.
 This policy gives the condo owner a limited coverage need.

 The association by-laws may further specify what is and is not covered by the policy and what type of coverage unit the owners must purchase.

 Here are some customizable features available in the Business Master Policy in insurance: